Advance Wars 1+2: Re-Boot Camp: Gameplay

 Units are generated by spending money on certain buildings, such as bases for foot soldier and land vehicle units, to make them appear there.
 More powerful units are more expensive to purchase, and players gain a certain amount of money per building per turn.
 Players can increase the amount of money obtained by capturing more cities.
 Only foot soldier units can capture cities, with their capture rate depending on their current HP.
 Each building has 20 HP, which means that a full health foot soldier unit can capture a building in two turns.
 Players can also capture bases, airports, and seaports for the purpose of generating land, air, and naval units respectively.

 Units have different levels of defense and offense, with foot soldier units being the most vulnerable.
 Units have varying ranges, with most units only able to attack adjacent enemy units (one square away; diagonal not counted).
 Units like Artillery, Battleships, and Rocket Launchers are able to aim further, though attacking units up close may be more difficult.
 When a unit attacks another unit, the attacking unit gets to do more damage as a bonus for going first.
 Each unit has a maximum of 10 health points; if a unit's HP ever reaches 0, that unit is permanently removed from the map.
 Units with lower HP also do less damage.
 Damage is also influenced by the kind of terrain occupied; a Tank unit fighting an enemy Tank unit in the woods will do less damage than when attacking an enemy Tank unit on the road.
-Some units also have secondary weapons, e.g. Mech uses rocket weapons when attacking vehicles, but when up against an Infantry, machine guns are used instead.
+Some units also have secondary weapons, e.g. a Mech uses rocket weapons when attacking vehicles, but when up against an Infantry, machine guns are used instead.
 The only way to recover the unit's health is by moving it into any building owned by the player.
 Units can also run out of ammo, which can be refilled the same way.
 In order to win, players must route their opponents by either removing all of their units from the map or capturing their headquarters.

 Advance Wars 1+2: Re-Boot Camp includes a Versus mode that supports both local and online multiplayer, and a map maker, which allows players to make custom maps that can be shared with other players.
 Up to four players can play together locally, whereas up to two players can play together online if they are registered on their Nintendo Switch friends list.